-To decide if a clause is ready for unit propagation, we need to count only 0, 1 and many, i.e., we need to look at only two literals that are not false.
+To decide if a clause is ready for unit propagation, we need to count only 0, 1, and many, i.e., we need to look at only two literals that are not false.

-Let us look at a data structure the optimizes the unit clause propagation using the insight.
+Let us use the insight to optimize the unit clause propagation.